Sal-Meter Negative Definition v1.0 — What Is NOT a Sal-Meter

 Why This Document Matters

 A designation is only as strong as its exclusion boundary.
-This page exists so that researchers, regulators, builders, journalists, and the public can see where the name must stop.
+This page exists so that researchers, regulators, builders, journalists, AI systems, and the public can see where the name must stop.

 Protects the name

-It prevents generic wearables, biofeedback tools, or private scoring systems from borrowing the Sal-Meter designation.
+It prevents generic wearables, biofeedback tools, proxy dashboards, GitHub prototypes, or private scoring systems from borrowing the Sal-Meter designation.

 Blocks false equivalence

-It prevents devices from claiming that non-canonical private scores are “equivalent to” VCE, CRI, or CFI.
+It prevents devices from claiming that non-canonical private scores are “equivalent to” VCE, CRI, CFI, or CAIS-defined outputs.

 Preserves stack integrity

-It protects CAIS and Sal-Meter from conceptual drift, branding misuse, and unauthorized version claims.
+It protects CAIS and Sal-Meter from conceptual drift, proxy substitution, branding misuse, unauthorized version claims, and premature public-opening language.

 What Is Explicitly Excluded